Photos courtesy of Bodegas F. Rubio

 The family-owned winery began as a retirement plan in the mid 2000s.
 The Rubio’s planned to grow grapes and sell them.
 They planted Cabernet Sauvignon, Merlot and Malbec in their clay loam soil.
 After several years, cousin Alberto Rubio, who had worked as a winemaker at Mogor Badan, convinced them to build a winery.
 They invested in high quality equipment and began making their own wines which they started selling in 2014.

 When I visited, I sampled a number of Bodega F. Rubio’s wines including the Herencia Blanco, Herencia Tinto, Malbec and Reserva 2014, an elegant blend of Cabernet, Merlot and Malbec.
 The white, a blend of Palomino and Chenin Blanc, was fresh and citrusy.
 The Malbec was earthy and round.
 Bodegas F. Rubio’s water comes from the mountains and filters its way naturally through the sloping vineyard plots.
 I think this helps them avoid the salinity found in many Valle wines.
 The Rubio’s have designed their vineyard to produce four tons per hectare, most wineries in Valle de Guadalupe produce 10 to 12 tons per hectare.
-This results in bold grapes and complex wines.
+A

 Nearly every member of the Rubio family is involved in the project and I think this love and passion, along with small production, results in their superior wines.
 Even the labels portraying stylized elephants are a nod to family.
 “Elephants work in packs as we the entire family are doing in the project,” says Francisco Rubio the son in charge of marketing and sales.